langur

 fixed point

-• currently only works with base 10
+• currently works with base 10 only

 • optional + indicates the interpolated value should always have a sign